 A Home Equity Line of Credit is a loan that establishes a line of credit (amount you can borrow) based on the equity in your home.
 You borrow the amount you choose for the purposes you choose when you choose to, with no impact on your current first mortgage.

 Many homeowners are looking to take advantage of recent appreciation in the value of their homes.
-In the recent past, most homeowners elected to do this with a cash-out refinance.
-This was especially true as mortgage rates have remained low.
+When mortgage rates are lower that the rate of the homeowner’s first mortgage, many elect to do this with a cash-out refinance.
 However, as mortgage rates begin to rise, homeowners are not going to want to give up their low fixed-rate first mortgage.
 Are you one of those people?

 Here are some common reasons homeowners apply for a home equity line of credit: